glaciation-heu/jena-fuseki-exporter/README.md

 1. `. .venv/bin/activate`
 1. `fastapi dev src/jena_fuseki_exporter/main.py`

 The repo contains a GitHub action.
-It builds and publish a container image, and publishes a Helm chart.
+It builds and publishes a container image, and publishes a Helm chart.
 To trigger it, set a Git tag.